Yevonde Middleton: Career

 In the early 1930s, Yevonde began experimenting with colour photography, using the new Vivex colour process from Colour Photography Limited of Willesden.
 The introduction of colour photography was not universally popular; indeed photographers and the public alike were so used to black-and-white pictures that early reactions to the new process tended toward the hostile.
 Yevonde, however, was hugely enthusiastic about it and spent countless hours in her studio experimenting with how to get the best results.
 Her dedication paid huge dividends.
 In 1932 she put on an exhibition of portrait work at the Albany Gallery, half monochrome and half colour, to enthusiastic reviews.

+In an address to the Royal Photographic Society in 1932, Yevonde argued that women were more strongly suited to embrace colour photography, because colour was more important to women's lives.

 In 1933, Madame Yevonde moved once again, this time to 28 Berkeley Square.
 She began using colour in her advertising work as well as her portraits, and took on other commissions too.
 In 1936, she was commissioned by Fortune magazine to photograph the last stages in the fitting out of the new Cunard liner, the Queen Mary.
 This was very different from Yevonde's usual work, but the shoot was a success.
 People printed twelve plates, and pictures were exhibited in London and New York City.
 One of the portraits was of artist Doris Zinkeisen who was commissioned together with her sister Anna to paint several murals for the Queen Mary.
 Another major coup was being invited to take portraits of leading peers to mark the coronation of King George VI and Queen Elizabeth.
-She joined the Royal Photographic Society in 1933, and became a Fellow in 1940.
+She joined the Royal Photographic Society briefly in 1921 and then again in 1933, and became a Fellow in 1940.
 The RPS Collection holds examples of her work.